 One thing you won’t see Blissful Birthing’s doulas doing is posting on Facebook when we are on our way to support a client or “checking in” when we arrive or leave the hospital.
 Why?
-Well, putting aside the fact that it is totally unprofessional to do so, it is just not our information to share!
+Well, putting aside the fact that it is totally unprofessional to check-in at your birthing location, it is just not our information to share!

 When speaking with each of my doulas before hiring them, I stress this practice to them.
 Their response has consistently been, “Why would I do that?
 It’s not my news to share.”
 My doulas and I recognize that you have worked hard for the last nine months to grow, protect, and deliver this tiny human.
 You have been preparing for this moment; you, and you alone, should be the one to share this news with the world when and how you choose!
 And if you ask a nurse to snap a photo of one of us with you, your partner, and your new baby, rest assured that we won’t post it – anywhere (unless you allow us to include it with your testimonial).
 Your privacy is a top concern of ours.